 Using nature-based solutions also supports biodiversity and the Green Deal objectives, including restoring peatlands, wetlands, coastal and marine ecosystems, developing green urban spaces, green roofs, and walls, and promoting sustainable forests and farmlands.
 Nature-based solutions are also a cost-effective climate adaptation strategy.

-Challenges to EU’s Climate Adaptation Plan
+Challenges to the EU’s Climate Adaptation Plan

-There are knowledge gaps that need to be closed to prevent “climate-blind” solutions, according to a Euractiv article.
+There are knowledge gaps need to be closed to prevent “climate-blind” solutions, according to a Euractiv article.
 The article also quotes Frans Timmermans, EU Green Deal chief, as pushing “nature-based solutions as the best solutions.
-“We need to make sure that we adapt and that we strengthen our nature so that it can be a good basis for carbon sinks,” says Timmermans.
+“We need to make sure that we adapt and strengthen our nature so that it can be a good basis for carbon sinks,” says Timmermans.

 Focus on local resilience and supporting vulnerable countries with their climate adaptation.